1997 North Indian Ocean cyclone season

-The 1997 North Indian Ocean cyclone season was an average season It had no bounds, but cyclones tend to form between April and December, with peaks in May and November.
+The 1997 North Indian Ocean cyclone season was a near-average season.
+It had no bounds, but cyclones tend to form between April and December, with peaks in May and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.

 Season summary

 Five tropical cyclones were observed, making 1997 an average season.
 However, 3 reached Cyclone strength.

 Systems

 Extremely Severe Cyclonic Storm BOB 01 (01B)

 On May 13, a near-equatorial trough developed.
 The poorly organized system slowly tracked towards the north-northwest.
 The following day, deep convection consolidated around the center of circulation and the Joint Typhoon Warning Center (JTWC) classified the system as Tropical Cyclone 01B.
 Favorable upper-level conditions and good outflow allowed the storm to intensify.
 Shortly after, the cyclone attained tropical storm-force winds and turned towards the northeast.
 While gradually increasing in forward motion, the storm continued to strengthen.
 On May 17, the cyclone attained winds of 120 km/h (75 km/h), equivalent to a Category 1 hurricane on the Saffir–Simpson scale.
 By May 18 an eye developed and the storm reached its peak intensity with winds of 215 km/h before making landfall near Chittagong.
 After landfall, the storm rapidly tracked northeastward inland and dissipated early on May 20.
 It caused significant damage and 67 fatalities.